 A common error that is made is using a high R2 to say that the model is the right model.
 Some data sets are easy to get a high R2 and others are not.
-It may be that a different model fit to the same data is better than the model with a high R2.

 Simple Linear Regression

 The case where the model is y = b + mx has some rather simple formulas.